 Have you got a complaint against Leigh Day?

 We hope that you will never have reason to complain about our service to you or a bill of costs that we send to you.
 However, if something does go wrong or the bill appears to be incorrect, please bring it to our attention as soon as you can.
 We will try to resolve the matter fairly and quickly.
 We will apologise if need be and do our best to offer a practical solution.
-The firm’s complaints partner is Richard Meeran
+The firm’s complaints partner is Emmalene Bushnell

 who is responsible for this procedure.